Two-step dynamic obstacle avoidance: Conclusion

 \section{Conclusion}

 Future sustainable transportation systems can benefit from autonomous vehicles in terms of safety and energy efficiency, particularly in non-lane-based domains such as air or maritime traffic.
 Such real-world autonomous systems necessitate robust local path planning capabilities, including the critical task of avoiding collisions with dynamic obstacles.
 This work proposes a two-step architecture that leverages recent advances from supervised learning and reinforcement learning.
-The first step captures non-linear movements of obstacles and estimates collision risk metrics in a supervised fashion, while the second step uses these estimates to enrich the observation space of an RL agent.
+The first step captures non-linear movements of obstacles and estimates \rdd{CR} metrics in a supervised fashion, while the second step uses these estimates to enrich the observation space of an RL agent.

 Our approach has demonstrated a significant enhancement in the collision avoidance capabilities of the respective autonomous agent, thereby constituting a valuable contribution to the realm of autonomous vehicles.
-Importantly, our learning architecture exhibits versatility by not being confined to a specific set of obstacle dynamics.
-In our upcoming research, we aim to validate this architecture using a diverse range of real-world obstacle behavior data and implementing it across different traffic domains.
-Moreover, the current approach focuses on providing point estimates of the collision risk with obstacles.
-In future work, we will consider the uncertainties connected with the collision risk estimates since these uncertainties are likely to be decision-relevant for real-life operations.
+Importantly, our learning architecture exhibits versatility by not being confined to a specific set of obstacle dynamics. \rdd{We validated our approach in a generic environment, independent of a particular traffic domain, and a maritime traffic environment using real-world vessel trajectory data.} In our upcoming research, we aim to validate this architecture using a \rdd{wider} range of real-world obstacle behavior data and implement it across different traffic domains.
+Moreover, \rdd{we will continue to improve the proposed methodology via the routes outlined in Section \ref{sec:discussion}, including the consideration of cooperative obstacle behavior and uncertainty quantification of the \rdd{CR} estimates.}